nexwinds/nexdb-app/DOCUMENTATION.md

 - Use semantic HTML for templates
 - Follow DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid) principles
 - Implement modular components for maintainability
+- Place components and APIs in feature or page directories

 ### Contributing